awslabs/eksdemo/README.md

 ## Install `eksdemo`

 `eksdemo` is a Golang binary and releases include support for Mac, Linux and Windows running on x86 or arm64.
-There are two ways you can install:
+There are a number of ways you can install:

-* [Homebrew](#install-using-homebrew) — This is the easiest method for Mac and Linux users.
+* [Install using Homebrew](#install-using-homebrew) — Install locally for Mac and Linux users.
+* [Install on AWS CloudShell](#install-on-aws-cloudshell) — Easiest way to use `eksdemo`.
+* [Install on AWS Cloud9](#install-on-aws-cloud9) — Install into your Cloud9 instance.
-* [Manually](#install-manually) — This method is required for Windows users.
+* [Install Manually](#install-manually) — This method is required for Windows users.

 ### Prerequisites